ocaml/RFCs/rfcs/nominal-types.md

 An experimental implementation is available as PR [#9042](https://github.com/ocaml/ocaml/pull/9042).

+There is also a draft [abstract](nominal-types.pdf), explaining both injectivity annotations and nominal types.
+Note that injectivity annotations are already merged in trunk, but the above PR is not rebased yet to include them.

 ## Motivation

 Here are some common problems with GADTs and abstract types: